 - Only fits 22.5-inch kettle grills (although it’s a fairly common model)

 - Oven opening is 17×3.25-inches, which only fits small-size pizzas

 Torino 300 Wood Burning Oven with Cart

-You may end up loving this Torino 300 wood-burning pizza oven more than your oven (and it might cost more).
-It rolls into your backyard or patio like a shiny red fire engine and then goes to work bringing the heat and elegance thanks to its Italian-made design and parts.
+You might end up loving this Torino 300 wood-burning pizza oven more than your oven (and it might cost more).
+It rolls onto your patio like a shiny red fire engine, then goes to work bringing the heat and elegance with its Italian-made design and parts.

-It’s a large-capacity pizza oven that can hold four large pizzas at once, or a mixture of pizzas and breads, veggies, and meats or whatever else you’d like to cook to perfection.
-Reviewers note the 24-inches by 32-inches of cooking surface being an ideal size for large groups, and can’t stop raving about how easy it is to transport this heavy-duty piece thanks to the wheels that allow it to roll.
+It’s a large-capacity pizza oven that can hold four large pizzas at once, or a mixture of pizzas, breads, veggies, meats or whatever else you’d like to cook to perfection.
+Reviewers note the 24-by-32-inch cooking surface is an ideal size for large groups, and they can’t stop raving about how easy it is to transport this heavy-duty piece thanks to the wheels.

 - Italian design and aesthetics are a showstopper

 - Traditional flue ventilation